slashsBin/dotStar/README.md

 License
 -------
-Same as the Origin of the File Respective Application/Author, All Other Modifications are Free to ReUse/Modify.
+Same as the Origin of the File Respective Application/Author, All Other Modifications are Free to ReUse/Modify, Use at your Own Risk!.